exasol/script-languages/README.md

-In addition to the Docker file which describes how to build a first version of the Linux container, we also provide a small shell script that adds some final touches.
+In addition to the Docker file which describes how to build a first version of the Linux container, we also provide a small shell script in folder [linux_container](linux_container) which cares about some packaging details.

 ## Script language clients

-Some examples of script language implementations are provided.
-The details on how to build these clients can be found in the respective subdirectory.
+Some examples of script language implementations are provided in the corresponding subfolders, including the details about how to build these clients.

-* __cpp_client__: a script language client that implements C++ as a language for EXASOL.
-Users can provide C++ code in CREATE SCRIPT statements.
-The code is compiled on the fly and then executed.

-* __python_client__: an pure Python implementation of Python 2 and Python 3 as
-  language for EXASOL.